 Barker, Gray, Fennell, Wright, and Dyar were convicted for the four charges of distribution and possession with intent to distribute marijuana; conspiracy to distribute and to possess with intent to distribute marijuana; importation of marijuana; and conspiracy to import marijuana.
-The nine women and three men jury deliberated just over two hours before returning the guilty verdicts.
 They received concurrent prison sentences ranging from three to six years in prison on all counts.
-Barker's six year sentence was later reduced to five years due to his prior criminal history.
 The judge ordered Dyar's six year sentence to run consecutively with his four year sentence for the 1976 marijuana smuggling conviction in Florida.